A Bronx Tale (play): 2007 Broadway

 In 2007, Palminteri performed his one-man show on Broadway.
-The Broadway production began previews on October 4, 2007, and opened on October 25, 2007, at the Walter Kerr Theatre.
-The show closed on February 24, 2008, after 108 performances and nineteen previews.
-It was directed by Jerry Zaks and Produced by Go Productions with Trent Othick being the lead producer, original music by John Gromada, set design by Jim Noone, and lighting design by Paul Gallo.
+The Broadway production began previews on October 4 and opened on October 25 at the Walter Kerr Theatre.
+The show closed on February 24, 2008, after 18 previews and 111 performances.
+It was directed by Jerry Zaks and produced by Go Productions with Trent Othick being the lead producer, original music by John Gromada, set design by Jim Noone, and lighting design by Paul Gallo.
 It recouped its capitalization and was followed by a national tour.
 The play was nominated for the 2007–2008 Outer Critics Circle Award for Outstanding Solo Performance.

 Film adaptation

 In 1990, at a performance of A Bronx Tale, Robert De Niro met with Palminteri in his dressing room after having seen the show.
 De Niro told Palminteri, "This is one of the greatest one-man shows I've ever seen, if not the greatest...
 This is a movie, this is an incredible movie."
 After acquiring the rights to create the film, with De Niro claiming the deal was made solely with a gentlemen's agreement with Palminteri, the duo began crafting the screenplay.
 Prior to partnering with De Niro, Palminteri rejected several offers for the film's rights, including some as high as $1 million, due to not being granted the roles of primary screenwriter and Sonny, the gangster Calogero meets.
-De Niro met Palminteri's requirements on the condition that he be allowed to direct the film and play Lorenzo, Calogero's father, which Palminteri accepted.
+De Niro met Palminteri's requirements to be allowed to direct the film and to play Lorenzo, Calogero's father, which Palminteri accepted.
 The film of the same name was released in 1993.

 Musical adaptation

-After a ten-year development process, the original one man show was adapted into a new musical with a book by Chazz Palminteri, music by Alan Menken, and lyrics by Glenn Slater, and premiered at the Paper Mill Playhouse (Milburn, New Jersey) on February 4, 2016, before opening on Broadway December 1 later that year.
+After a ten-year development process, the original one man show was adapted into a new musical with a book by Chazz Palminteri, music by Alan Menken, and lyrics by Glenn Slater, and premiered at the Paper Mill Playhouse (Milburn, New Jersey) on February 4, 2016.
+It opened on Broadway December 1 later that year.

-The musical is co-directed by Robert De Niro, who directed the original film, and Jerry Zaks, who directed the one man show on Broadway in 2007.
+The musical is co-directed by Robert De Niro, who directed the original film, and Jerry Zaks, who directed the one-man show on Broadway in 2007.
 The show also features choreography by Sergio Trujillo.
 Tommy Mottola serves as the production's leading producer.

 The production includes sets by Beowulf Boritt, costumes by William Ivey Long, lighting by Howell Binkley, and sound by Gareth Owen.
 The cast features Bobby Conte Thornton as Calogero, Nick Cordero as Sonny, Hudson Loverro as Young Calogero with Athan Sporek as his alternate, Richard H. Blake as Lorenzo, Ariana DeBose as Jane, and Lucia Giannetta as Rosina.

-The musical began previews on Broadway on November 3, 2016, before officially opening on December 1, 2016, at the Longacre Theatre and closed on August 5, 2018, after 700 performances.
+The musical began previews on Broadway on November 3, 2016.
+It officially opened on December 1, 2016, at the Longacre Theatre and closed on August 5, 2018, after 700 performances.